On central-max-point tolerance graphs and some subclasses of interval catch digraphs: Introduction

-Recently \textit{max-point-tolerance graphs} (in brief, MPTG) are introduced in \cite{Catanzaro},\footnote{In \cite{Soto} the same class of graphs is studied under the name {\em p-box(1)}.} where each vertex $u\in V$ corresponds to a {\em pointed interval} $(I_u,p_u)$, where $I_u$ is an interval on the real line and $p_u\in I_u$, such that $uv$ is an edge of $G$ if and only if $\set{p_u,p_v}\subseteq I_u\cap I_v$.
-The graphs MPTG have a huge number of practical applications in human genome studies and modelling of telecommunication networks \cite{Catanzaro}.
-An MPTG $G=(V,E)$ is {\em central} if $p_u$ is the center point of $I_u$ for each $u\in V$.
-We call this graph by \textit{central-max-point-tolerance graph} (in brief, CMPTG).
-This graph class actually matches with the graph defined as \textit{c-p-box(1) graph} in \cite{Soto}.
-They have shown that c-p-box(1) graphs form a subclass of max-tolerance graphs.
+In 2015 Soto and Caro \cite{Soto} introduced a new graph class, namely {\em $p$-BOX} graphs where each vertex corresponds to a box and a point within it in the $d$-dimensional Euclidean space.
+Any two vertices are adjacent if and only if the intersection of their corresponding boxes contains both the corresponding points.
+When the dimension is one the graph class is denoted by $p$-BOX($1$).
+In 2017 this dimension one graphs are studied independently by Catanzaro et al \cite{Catanzaro}, but with a different name, {\em max-point tolerance graphs} (MPTG) where each vertex $u\in V$ corresponds to a pair of an interval and a point $(I_u,p_u)$, where $I_u$ is an interval on the real line and $p_u\in I_u$, such that $uv$ is an edge of $G$ if and only if $\set{p_u,p_v}\subseteq I_u\cap I_v$.
+The graphs MPTG have many practical applications in human genome studies and modelling of telecommunication networks \cite{Catanzaro}.
+A graph $G=(V,E)$ is called {\em central-max-point-tolerance graph} (central MPTG) if $p_u$ is the center point of $I_u$ for each $u\in V$.
+This graph class actually matches with the graph defined as \textit{$c$-$p$-BOX(1) graph} in \cite{Soto}.
+It is known that $c$-$p$-BOX($1$) graphs are max-tolerance graphs.
+We use the terms MPTG and central MPTG for $p$-BOX($1$) and $c$-$p$-BOX($1$) graphs throughout the paper.